spark-mv/cdn/troubleshooting.md

-# This page is for troubleshooting
+# HolaCDN troubleshooting page

-Search the page for the error message you see on the developer console.
+HolaCDN may generate warnings and errors to the browser's developer console.
+Search this page for the error message you see to understand possible causes and solutions.

 ## disabled no_browser_match